Microsoft invests billions in ChatGPT-maker OpenAI - NewsBreak

 It’s part of a new generation of machine-learning systems that can converse, generate readable text on demand and produce novel images and video based on what they’ve learned from a vast database of digital books, online writings and other media.

-“In this next phase of our partnership," customers who use Microsoft's Azure cloud computing platform will have access to new AI tools to build and run their applications, said a statement from Microsoft CEO Satya Nadella.
+“In this next phase of our partnership," said a statement from Microsoft CEO Satya Nadella, customers who use Microsoft's Azure cloud computing platform will have access to new AI tools to build and run their applications.

-“There’s lots of ways that the models that OpenAI is building would be really appealing for Microsoft’s set of offerings,” said Rowan Curran, an analyst at market research firm Forrester.
-That could include helping to generate text and images for new slide presentations, or creating smarter word processors, Curran said.

-The technology could also help Microsoft's own search engine, Bing, compete with Google in answering search queries with more complete answers instead of just links.

 OpenAI started out as a nonprofit artificial intelligence research company when it launched in December 2015.
 With Tesla CEO Elon Musk as its co-chair and among its early investors, the organization’s stated aims were to “advance digital intelligence in the way that is most likely to benefit humanity as a whole, unconstrained by a need to generate financial return.”